Power Tools Drills Cordless Drills DEWALT DC727KA Heavy Duty 12-Volt Ni-Cad Cordless 3/8-Inch Drill/Driver Kit

 Right Drill...Wrong Price

-this review was helpful for 12 of 14 people
+helpful for 12 of 14 people

 Amazon's alleged super savings price is only pennies below the price of your local hardware retailer.
 It's alleged list price of $150 is seldom actually paid for the 12v version of this product.
 I've used Dewalt now for over a decade and it is my favorite cordless drill (Makita is definitely more durable but far less pleasant to use on the site).
 I just purchased this very drill kit for $102 with shipping.
 Do some shopping, you'll beat this Amazon price with little effort.